kobe1299/SlayTheSpireMods/README.md

 #b: Colored number (blue).
 You will often see this placed at the end of a string to color the following number.
 ```

+# Applying Localization

+Mods now support external language files and you can test and play without publishing your work.
+To use external files, locate the directory the mod is installed to, and place the three files in ```...\Steam\steamapps\workshop\content\[modID]\[language]``` ("kor" for Korean, "spa" for Spanish etc).
+Files must be UTF-8 encoded.

+If you wish to share your work, publish your language files and notify me.
+I'll add them to the main mod.

+If you need any further help, catch me on [Discord](https://discord.gg/GAnNc6d23Y).